Handling a Student’s ‘Silent Treatment’ with Student Empowerment

 Once at the office, the principal can attempt another communicative exchange with the student.
 If the child responds, Done - Game Over!
 An equitable consequence and the child is ready to go back to the classroom with the additional caveat that the student is choosing to do the assigned task.
-However, if the student elects to not engage in the classroom activities once they have returned to the classroom, then there is an appropriate and equitable consequence – the as described above in bold and italicized print.
+However, if the student elects to not engage in the classroom activities once they have returned to the classroom, then there is an appropriate and equitable consequence – as described above in bold and italicized print.

 A student’s passive behavior when questioned is most definitely not a new occurrence in the public schools.
-It is a learned behavioral response that children learn from past encounters with adults.
+It is a learned behavioral response from past encounters with adults.
 Students learn to patiently wait until an adult tires and relents – successfully avoiding completing a task or facing a consequence.
 However, a teacher or principal’s approach in effectively addressing this behavior can easily change that dynamic.

 When the principal offers only two choices, the child no longer controls the situation or time.
 The student is guided to make the best choice for them which is also the desirable outcome for the teacher, administrator and the student's parents.
 It is also advisable that the administrator visit the classroom 20 to 30 minutes later to ensure that the child is doing well.
 This opportune meeting also should include a quick kudo if the student is properly engaged in the task at hand.
 The positive interaction furthers the building of a trustful relationship between the student and the administrator.

 However, it is important to note in this entire process that the child is positively empowered to choose the outcome.
 Most importantly, in the future, a student is incentivized to actively avoid conduct that results in a call to the principal – since the outcome of that action is not desirable to the student.
 Instead, students will invariably elect to NOT engage in the ‘silent treatment’ tactic and complete the assigned task in accordance with their teacher's learning and behavioral expectations.